 There are buses between Beaufort and KK.
 We were extremely lucky because a bus arrived as soon as we arrived at the train station.
 We managed to catch it and paid 12RM each.

 Sleeping in Beaufort

-Not many options I could recommend here.
-You could try the Mar’Wanis Homestay, or walk around the city center to ask hotels for the on-going rate.
-A better option is the OYO Eagle Wood Garden but it’s 20 kilometers away from Beaufort.
+Not many options I could recommend here except the Mar’Wanis Homestay (7.7 rating).
+You could also walk around the city center to ask hotels for the on-going rate if you have time.
+A better option might be the OYO Eagle Wood Garden but it’s 20 kilometers away from Beaufort.

 Sleeping in Tenom

 I couldn’t find anything online in Tenom, but when I was around I noticed a few hotels.
 The closest option I could find on Booking.com is the OYO Regent Hotel (8.2 rating) in Keningau, 40 kilometers up North from Tenom.
 There are several other options in Keningau too.